surajit003/InsuranceProject/README.md

 * python manage.py runserver

-To run tests, linter etc you can
+To run tests you can

 ```
 pytest -v